klust/SupercomputersForStarters/docs/C05_Summary1/C05_S05_Andy_Bill.md

 to write high-performance library routines is also very cumbersome.
-And getting garbage collection to work well in a distributed memory context also requires build-in support in the virtual machines for this type of parallelism and cannot be done via a simple library add-on (there has been an effort do do MPI for Java but that didn't work well because of this).
+And getting garbage collection to work well in a distributed memory context also requires build-in support in the virtual machines for this type of parallelism and cannot be done via a simple library add-on (there has been an effort to do MPI for Java but that didn't work well because of this).
 Granted not everything about Java is bad though.
 The language did support concurrency in the base language and was hence ready for shared memory execution.